SmithEcophysLab/ecophys_sp2019/Notes/Notes_01.31.19.md

 * Introduce plant trait databases and their uses in plant trait research

 ## Agenda
+1. Mini-quiz 2
-1. Time for questions and discussion about plant physiological processes
+2. Time for questions and discussion about plant physiological processes
-2. Discussion of Smith and Dukes (2018)
+3. Discussion of Smith and Dukes (2018)
-3. Introduction to plant trait databases/sets (time permitting)
+4. Introduction to plant trait databases/sets (time permitting)
 	- [In class slides](../Tools/trait_data/accessing_trait_data.pdf)
-4. Deliverable brainstorm (who's got ideas?!?)
+5. Deliverable brainstorm (who's got ideas?!?)

 ## Homework
 * Read Boardman (1977).
 The full citation and link can be found in the